ABSI Calculator

 How should I interpret my ABSI Z-score?

-Is ABSI accurate for bodybuilders or athletes?
+Is ABSI accurate for athletes and bodybuilders?

-What scientific research supports the ABSI calculator?
+What scientific research supports ABSI?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.